HeleneFi/Platform-Feature-Wishlist/README.md

 * Blogs don't respond to needs (no synthesis/merging of argumentation)
 * [Blog as a tip of a wiki iceberg] (http://communitywiki.org/en/BlogControlledByWiki)?

+We need to multiply the generative potential of conversations around social objects that  attract individual intentions into collective effort through an emergent  platform which enables:
+* Harvesting and productivity of conversations
+* Contextual linking of objects and push pull
+* Visualization & navigation in contextualized data
+* Social network communication channels enabling communication

+What is needed from the tool emerges readily when it is used in line with some embodied and meaningful purpose.

+##Harvesting & Making Conversations Productive

 ###Requirements